tcelovsky/rails-api-js-project/NOTES.md

 1. Create a new repository in GitHub with .gitignore, README.md and LICENSE files.
 2. Clone the newly created repository to your computer using `git clone` command followed by the SSH link to the GitHub repository.

+## Adding .drawio Diagram

+1. Create a new .drawio file using `touch .drawio` command.
+2. In the .drawio file create a diagram representing relationships between the backend models using Entity Relation shapes:
+   1. Include title of each model.
+   2. Include characteristings of each model.
+   3. Include relationships between models.

 ## Backend Setup